Chapter 3 - Continuous Residence

-An applicant for naturalization under the general provision See INA 316(a). must have resided continuously in the United States after his or her LPR admission for at least five years prior to filing the naturalization application and up to the time of naturalization.
-An applicant must also establish that he or she has resided in the State or Service District having jurisdiction over the application for three months prior to filing.
-See INA 316(a).
-See Chapter 6, Jurisdiction, Place of Residence, and Early Filing [12 USCIS-PM D.6].
+An applicant for naturalization under the general provision must have resided continuously in the United States after his or her lawful permanent resident (LPR) admission for at least five years prior to filing the naturalization application and up to the time of naturalization.
+An applicant must also establish that he or she has resided in the state or service district having jurisdiction over the application for three months prior to filing.

 Certain classes of applicants may be eligible for a reduced period of continuous residence, for constructive continuous residence while outside the United States, or for an exemption from the continuous residence requirement altogether.
-See Chapter 5, Modifications and Exceptions to Continuous Residence and Physical Presence [12 USCIS-PM D.5].
 These classes of applicants include certain military members and certain spouses of U.S. citizens.
-See Part I, Military Members and their Families [12 USCIS-PM I].

 USCIS will consider the entire period from the LPR admission until the present when determining an applicant’s compliance with the continuous residence requirement.